GaborFarkas/mastering_openlayers3/README.md

 - `/README.md`    This readme file.

 - `/proxy.py`    Proxy file for overriding CORS restrictions.
 Copy it in your web server's `cgi-bin` folder.
 Note: this proxy does not contain any security restrictions.
 Be sure, no one can exploit it, use it for testing purposes only, and use it on your own risk.
 Adapted from: https://trac.osgeo.org/openlayers/browser/trunk/openlayers/examples/proxy.cgi.

+## Errata:

+- On page 54, it is said, strategies affect the rendering process.
+Contrary, strategies affect the download process of WFSs, or other REST API based layers.
+They alter the [extent](https://github.com/openlayers/ol3/blob/v3.16.0/src/ol/source/vectorsource.js#L792) with which the [loader function](https://github.com/openlayers/ol3/blob/v3.16.0/src/ol/featureloader.js#L31) is called.
+Thus, setting a strategy only has effect, when it is used with the default loader function (`ol.featureloader.loadFeaturesXhr`).